 Eco printing on fabric using cochineal.

 After dyeing with cochineal.
 Here is a link on how to dye with cochineal.
 I lay fresh leaves which I found in the garden on top of it.
 As the leaves were not all fugitive (lasting dye) I am only using the leaves to make an imprint onto the fabric.
 Then tannin using gall nut powder paste was painted over the leaves.
 Then the painted tannin side leaves were laid on top of the cochineal dye silk.
 This was a sandwich in between a layer of plastic to prevent bleeding between layers.
 Then an iron soak blanket/cloth was put on top.
-As a result as the iron blanket acting as a mordant, there will colour changes to the fabric.
+As a result, as the iron blanket acts as a mordant, there will be color changes to the fabric.

 Thank you for dropping by and reading.
 When you have time do have a look at my other post on natural dyeing like dyeing with onion skin and the use of mordants in natural dyeing.